There are a wide range of resources available.

 Technology Peer Mentors

 Learning how to use computers effectively is not always easy.
 Students who need a mentor to help them practice with tools and techniques should talk with their Disability Services counselor.
 We have Accessibility Aides who can help with individual or small group technology support in several key areas.
-Contact your Counselor to learn more.
+Contact Disability Services to learn more.

 Transition to Employment